superllout/OpenWoW540/README.md

 Our emulator will appear on 10/10/2013 at our official release accompanying the forum.

-Our repository is opensource, but we expect people who use it to help us develop.
+Our repository is OpenSource, but we expect people who use it to help us develop.

 On our forum, you can join our staff, become a contributor.